Sharwin24/Perseverance/kalman_filter_overview.md

 # Kalman Filter Overview

 ## Robot State & Dynamics
-Define state vector $x$ and how control inputs to the robot contribute to the robot's state.
+The goal of the prediction step in a Kalman filter is to model how the robot's state evolves over a time step $\Delta t$.
+This model is based on control inputs, which are the commands we send to the robot.
+For a differential drive robot, these inputs are the left and right wheel velocities.
 The robot's state vector $X$ and control vector $U$ can be expressed as:

 $$X = \left[x, y, \theta, v_x, v_y\right]$$